Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 /*----------------------------------------------------------------------------------
-Quickstart Section 4 - Harmonizing and Promoting First and Third Party Data
+ Harmonizing and Promoting First and Third Party Data

  To make our Geospatial analysis seamless, let's make sure to get Safegraph POI data included in the analytics.orders_v so all of our downstream users can also access it.
 ----------------------------------------------------------------------------------*/

--- Section 4: Step 1 - Enriching our Analytics View
+--  Step 1 - Enriching our Analytics View
 USE ROLE sysadmin;

 CREATE OR REPLACE VIEW frostbyte_tasty_bytes.analytics.orders_v_spatial